CatherineYCChen/ICME_Computing_Refresher_2025/programmingCourses.md

 - CS 168 seems like it goes through a lot of algorithms but not into much depth.
 Seems like not much previous programming is required?
 One review said it would be nice to have probability/statistics background.
 - CS 190 requires an application, and has a prereq of CS 140 (operating systems).
 Definitely a course for strong/experienced programmers.
 - CS 194 is a group project based course and gives you a TON of freedom.
 Probably best if you have a project idea in mind (not a lot of instruction).
 - CS 246 is a great class if you are using large datasets and want to learn tools to help with that.
 Lots of topics covered and "challenging hw assignments".
 Not an intro class but not extremely rigorous programming wise.
+- CS 295 is a smaller course and has very mixed reviews.
+Not an introductory class, but unclear how intensive the assignments are.
+- CS 315B is a good class to learn parallel strategies (Legion/Regent).
+Offered every other year!
+Project based class.
+- CS 316/341 have not been offered in a few years and not sure when they will offer again...

 Resources for learning more about each class:
 * carta.stanford.edu